oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-*These installation instructions were last tested on 24 July 2021.
-For more information on issues that may occasionally arise with the installation process, see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page or ask in the GitHub Discussions.*
+*These installation instructions were last tested on 8 January 2024.
+For more information on issues that may occasionally arise with the installation process, see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page or ask in the [GitHub Discussions](https://github.com/oppia/oppia/discussions).*

 ## Install prerequisites